joemasilotti/masilotti.com/_posts/2023-08-14-turbo-native-app-store-tips.md

 A common and easily overlooked crash occurs when accessing the camera or photo library.
 For example, a web form that accepts files via `<input type="file">`.

-When accessed in the web view that powers Turbo Native, we need to ask the user for permission first.
+When accessed in the web view that powers Hotwire Native, we need to ask the user for permission first.
 Otherwise, the app will crash.
 Lucky for us, it’s a two-liner!

 Set [`NSCameraUsageDescription`](https://developer.apple.com/documentation/bundleresources/information_property_list/nscamerausagedescription) and [`NSPhotoLibraryUsageDescription`](https://developer.apple.com/documentation/bundleresources/information_property_list/nsphotolibraryusagedescription) to request access to the user’s camera and photo library, respectively.
 These can be set in the `Info.plist` file in your Xcode project.